Colors of Costa Rica 9-Day Photography Workshop

 This workshop was designed by photographers, for photographers.
 With that in mind, we've painstakingly designed an itinerary that maximizes your opportunity to capture professional quality images.

-We are going to be photographing many species of birds, amphibians and other types of wild life, along with the abundant and colorful flora.
-Also, don't forget about the lush jungle, cascades of elegant streams and powerful waterfalls!
+We are going to be photographing many species of birds, amphibians, and other types of wildlife, along with the abundant and colorful flora.
+Also, don't forget about the lush jungle, cascades of elegant streams, and powerful waterfalls!

 © Ellie Stone - Aperture Academy Instructor